cdelgehier/oio-docs/doc/source/admin-guide/configuration_oiofs.rst

 log_level
 ---------

-Tune the verbosity of the è oio-fs` server.
+Tune the verbosity of the `oio-fs` server.
 As a rule of thumb, verbosity levels beyond **"NOTICE"** are suitable for production.
 Below that level, there is a risk of flood.